aspose-total/Aspose.Total-Products/total/en/python-net/conversion/text-to-pst/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert Text to PST?</h2>

+For a Python developer, the need to convert text to PST format may arise when they are trying to add a feature within their application that requires the conversion of text to PST.
+PST is a file format used by Microsoft Outlook to store emails, contacts, calendar entries, and other data.
+It is a popular format for storing and archiving emails, and is often used for data migration and backup.

+<h2>How Aspose.Total Helps for Text to PST Conversion?</h2>

-For a Python developer, who is trying to add a TEXT to PST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into PST format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make the conversion of text to PST easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into PST format.
+This process is automated and makes it easier for developers to add the feature of text to PST conversion within their application.

 {{% /blocks/products/pf/feature-page-summary %}}